rexoliver/rexoliver.github.io/README.md

-# Rex Oliver's Personal Website
+# Rex Oliver's Personal Website!

 This is the source code for my personal website, built using TypeScript and React, and hosted on GitHub Pages.
 You can view the website live at [https://rexoliver.com](https://rexoliver.com).